Occupational disability for pupils

 FAQ

-For students, an initial pension of €1,000 to €1,500 per month is common and recommended.
-Good post-insurance guarantees are important to be able to adjust the pension to meet increasing needs later on.
+For pupils, an initial pension of EUR 1,000 to EUR 1,500 per month is common and recommended.
+Good guaranteed insurability options are important so that the pension can later be adjusted to meet rising needs.

 Subscribe to our newsletter